andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ```

 > [!todo]- not exam relevant
-> This topic is not exam relevant.
-It is a bit advanced and rarely used.
+> This is rarely used and not exam relevant.

  [[#Indexing|Indexing]] is possible and returns a number. [[#Slicing|Slicing]] is possible and returns a new range.